CarlFredriksson/RL_an_introduction/Chapter_2/chapter_2_exercises.md

 **My answer:**

-To validate my code, I started by recreating the parameter study in Figure 2.6 from the book:
+To validate my code, I started by recreating the parameter study in Figure 2.6 from the book.
+The results were averaged over 1000 runs (the total run time was about 6m 40s on my computer).

 ![Stationary parameter study](exercise_2_11/parameter_study_stationary.png)

-Here is the parameter study the exercise asks for:
+Below is the parameter study the exercise asks for.
+The results were averaged over 100 runs (the total run time was about 4h 40m on my computer).

 ![Nonstationary parameter study](exercise_2_11/parameter_study_nonstationary.png)